fx-lange/unity-record-and-repeat/README.md

 ## Examples

+*Be aware, that the example scenes won't work if you clone directly instead of using the release package and make sure to activate Gizmos in the Game window.*

 ### Mouse

 Two scenes showcasing recording, plotting and playback of mouse data.
 The custom mouse class containing positions and button state is stored as a Json String.